Welcome to today's edition of the Rush 24-7 podcast.

 He's operated on people who are on the verge of death.

-There's something three quarters of the way through, something funny goes on, and uh, you know, we've all seen on the hospital dramas.
+And, you know, we've all seen on the hospital dramas.

-Oh, we're losing him, we're losing him.
+Oh, we're losing him.

 And that's what he was doing when he gave his answer on what people should do in this college situation.

-Uh and Ben Ben Carson, I'm not saying I support him for president.
+And Ben Carson, I'm not saying I support him for president.

-Um I've got a lot of problems with him when he talks about foreign policy and everything, but on this issue, he's getting a bum rap from almost everyone in the media.
+I've got a lot of problems with him when he talks about foreign policy and everything.

-Mark Stein for Rush will take your call straight ahead.
+We'll take your calls straight ahead.

-Hey, you're listening to America's number one radio show, Mark Stein, in for a cold stricken rush.
+Hey, you're listening to America's number one radio show, Mark Stein, in for a cold-stricken rush.

 Let's go to Dennis in beautiful San Diego.

-Dennis, you're live on the Rush Limbaugh Show.
+Dennis, you're live on the Rush Limbaugh show.

 Good morning, sir.